 This mini crib mattress guide explains how these size rules connect to mattress types, construction differences, and real-world crib compatibility.

-U.S. safe sleep guidance from the Consumer Product Safety Commission emphasizes the importance of a firm, well-fitting mattress for infant sleep environments, since gaps between the mattress and crib sides can create a risk zone where an infant could become wedged.
-For a clearer explanation of how those safety guidelines connect to formal testing and labeling standards, review this crib mattress certifications guide, which explains what those certifications are designed to verify.
-For parents also comparing crib-level safety certifications, my GREENGUARD Gold crib guide explains what low-emissions certification means and how it fits into a cleaner nursery setup.
+U.S. safe sleep guidance from the Consumer Product Safety Commission emphasizes the importance of a firm, well-fitting mattress because gaps between the mattress and crib sides can create a risk zone where an infant could become wedged.
+As a practical check, you should not be able to fit more than about two fingers between the mattress edge and the crib frame.
+The crib mattress certifications guide explains how formal testing and labeling standards connect to those safety concerns, and my GREENGUARD Gold crib guide explains how low-emissions certification fits into a cleaner nursery setup.

 Before purchasing a mini crib mattress, measure the interior width and length of the crib frame.
 Measure from inside edge to inside edge.
 Do not measure the exterior frame.